-France threatens EU retaliation over US’s cheese tariff plan
+France threatens retaliation if US doubles Champagne price

-PARIS (AP) — France’s finance minister is threatening a “strong European riposte” if the Trump administration follows through on a proposal to hit French cheese, Champagne, handbags and other products with tariffs – of up to 100%.
+PARIS (AP) — France is threatening a “strong European riposte” if the Trump administration follows through on a proposal to hit French cheese, Champagne, handbags and other products with tariffs – of up to 100%.

 The U.S. Trade Representative proposed the tariffs on $2.4 billion in goods Monday in retaliation for a French tax on global tech giants including Google, Amazon and Facebook.

+“I’m not in love with those (tech) companies, but they’re our companies,” Trump said Tuesday ahead of a sure-to-be-tense meeting with French President Emmanuel Macron in London.

-The move is likely to increase trade tensions between the U.S. and Europe – and set the stage for a likely tense meeting Tuesday between President Donald Trump and French President Emmanuel Macron.
+The move is likely to increase trade tensions between the U.S. and Europe.
+Trump said the European Union should “shape up, otherwise things are going to get very tough.”

 Le Maire said the French tech tax is aimed at “establishing tax justice.”
-France wants digital companies to pay their fair share of taxes in countries where they make money and is pushing for an international agreement on the issue.
+France wants digital companies to pay their fair share of taxes in countries where they make money instead of using tax havens, and is pushing for an international agreement on the issue.

+“If (the world) wants solid tax revenue in the 21st century, we have to be able to tax the digital economy,” he said.
+“This French taxation is not directed at any country, or against any company.”

+He also noted that France will reimburse the tax if the U.S. agrees to the international tax plan.

-While insisting that a trade war is “not in anyone’s interest,” Le Maire said France talked this week with the European Commission about EU-wide retaliatory measures if Washington follows through with the tariffs next month.
+Le Maire said France talked this week with the European Commission about EU-wide retaliatory measures if Washington follows through with the tariffs next month.

+EU Commission spokesman Daniel Rosario said the EU will seek “immediate discussions with the U.S. on how to solve this issue amicably.”

 The U.S tariffs could double the price American consumers pay for French imports and would come on top of a 25% tax on French wine imposed last month over a separate dispute over subsidies to Airbus and Boeing.

+French cheese producers expressed concern that the threatened new tariffs would hit small businesses hardest.
+It would also further squeeze exporters hit by a Russian embargo on European foods.

-The Office of the U.S. Trade Representative charged Monday that France’s new digital services tax discriminates against U.S. companies.
+The Office of the U.S. Trade Representative charges that France’s new digital services tax discriminates against U.S. companies.

 Le Maire disputes that, saying it targets European and Chinese businesses, too.
 The tax imposes a 3% annual levy on French revenues of any digital company with yearly global sales worth more than 750 million euros ($830 million) and French revenue exceeding 25 million euros.